TomCarr/exTREEmaTIME/README.md

 # exTREEmaTIME
-exTREEmaTIME: incorporating uncertainty into divergence time estimates
+exTREEmaTIME: a simple method for incorporating uncertainty into divergence time estimates

 ## Installation